oceanquek/DevOps--presentation/README.md

 		* Improved sales and ROI

 ### Technological components
-* Using NoSQL (eg. MongoDB)
+* Using NoSQL (eg. MongoDB) as the caching/intermediate storage concurrently with their existing SQL as the primary storage
 	* For better performance through sharding and reduces the risk of server crashing by having replications
 	* And for better horizontal scalability when there is an increased in traffic
 * Using GitHub
-	* For collaborative works, fostering the culture of continuous
+	* For collaborative works, fostering a culture of continuous experimentation and learning
-* Using dockers
+* Using dockers containers
 	* For building lightweight, secure and portable apps
 	* Able to do an upgrade of dependencies or framework without worrying about altering what is working now
 	* Able to work on any machine
 * Using Kubernetes
-	* For automation deployment, sacling and managment of containerized apps
+	* For automation deployment, scaling and managment of containerized apps
+	* Jayson no longer has to spend his time troubleshooting production outages and can spend more time mentoring junior staff